mp-github-acc/PrincessPower_Project/README.md

 To run program:
--go to "Final Submission" folder
+- go to "Final Submission" folder
--go to "Systems" folder
+- go to "Systems" folder
--"make" to compile
+- "make" to compile
--"make run" to run program
+- "make run" to run program
--follow prompts to build, simulate and launch rockets
+- follow prompts to build, simulate and launch rockets